donseba/webdoc/README.md

 # webdoc
-An [goji](https://github.com/zenazn/goji) web.Mux wrapper that allows you to add documentation to routes.
+An [goji](https://github.com/goji/goji) Mux wrapper that allows you to add documentation to routes.

+Please not to `go get goji.io`

-This package is an simple wrapper around goji's web structure, adding functionality to document the API routes.
+This package is an simple wrapper around goji's mux struct, adding functionality to document the API routes.

 **Please keep in mind that this package in still under development